How ETS Protects the Integrity of the GRE® revised General Test*

 For additional security questions or concerns, please contact us at TSReturns@ets.org or call the Security Hotline at 1-800-750-6991 (United States) or +1-609-406-5430 (all other locations).

-* The information presented describes the approach to security for the computer-based GRE revised General Test.
-Comparable security measures are in place for the paper-based GRE revised General Test.
+* The information presented describes the approach to security for the computer-delivered GRE revised General Test.
+Comparable security measures are in place for the paper-delivered GRE revised General Test.